 Workers’ compensation insurance is required for every employee in Washington, including part-time workers.
 This is a monopolistic state, which means coverage must be purchased through the state fund.

-Workers’ compensation is required in Washington state for any business with employees.
+Workers’ compensation is required in Washington state for any business with one or more employees.

 Workers’ compensation benefits can cover medical and hospital expenses for an employee who is injured at work.
 It can also cover partial wage replacement if the worker is no longer able to work to full capacity because of the injury or illness.